psychology behind hugging a pillow and sleeping

 Scientists have found that some new mothers experience depression following their pregnancy due to low oxytocin levels in their bodies.
 The risk for postpartum depression in pregnant women can be predicted by oxytocin levels in the expecting mother’s body.

-Oxytocin’s ability to generate trust in people can resolve wounds from damaged relationships.
-Furthermore, oxytocin is thought to also help people with post-traumatic stress disorder.
+Oxytocin’s ability to generate trust in people can help resolve damaged relationships.
+Furthermore, oxytocin is thought to assist people with post-traumatic stress disorder.

 Reduces Pain

-Oxytocin has potent anti-inflammatory properties, which can be used in healing wounds.
-Studies show that higher oxytocin levels can relieve several types of body pains, including cramps, headaches, back pain, and overall body pains.
+Oxytocin has potent anti-inflammatory properties, which can heal wounds.
+Higher oxytocin levels can relieve body pains, including cramps, headaches, and back pain.

-While synthetic oxytocin can help with pain relief, cuddling your partner or hugging your pillow during sleep can help relieve any physical discomfort you may have.
+While synthetic oxytocin can relieve pain, cuddling a partner or hugging a pillow during sleep can relieve physical discomfort.

 Assists People in the Spectrum

-Oxytocin can help people with autistic spectrum disorder by improving their social communication.
+Oxytocin can assist people with autistic spectrum disorder by improving their social communication.

 Results showed that after oxytocin inhalation, participants showed stronger interactions with their partners and heightened feelings of trust.

-Also, when participants were given pictures to view, oxytocin increased their gazing time towards the most socially information-rich part of the face – the eyes.
+Also, when participants were given pictures to view, oxytocin increased their gazing time towards the most socially information-rich part of the face, namely the eyes.

 Children and Self-Soothing